JN908/ml-bike-prediction/project/report-template.md

 For adding additional features, I separated out the datetime features into month and year, to give a better idea of how the demand changes depending on the month, and any trends over the years.

 ### How much better did your model preform after adding additional features and why do you think that is?
-I was expecting a greater change in my model performance after adding more features, but I only saw a difference of 0.101% - it might be due to an error on my part, or the way I added the new features, this would require a more detailed analysis.
+I was expecting a greater change in my model performance after adding more features, but I only saw a difference of 0.101% - it might be due to an error on my part, or the way I added the new features, this would require further troubleshooting.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
 Following Hyper parameter tuning, the model performed better, having an increase in accuracy of ~8% (1.44560 for initial, compared to 1.33722 score in the final).
 This could potentially be further improved by testing alternative AutoGluon higher level parameters.

 ### If you were given more time with this dataset, where do you think you would spend more time?
 It would be useful to spend more time on exploratory data analysis, as I would like to really understand the data and find any outliers that might affect the model preformance.
 This might also have helped in identifying more interesting features, that I could have included in the second run of the model to provide better data insights.
-I  would also like to spend more time identifying why the model scores did not change much after adding more features.
+I  would also like to spend more time identifying why in my case, the model scores did not change much after adding more features.

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
 |model|hpo1|hpo2|hpo3|score|